International Mind, Activities and urban Places (iMAP) study

-Each of the three study sites will recruit random samples of 600 mid-age and older (50-79 years) non-demented community dwellers, able to walk, and residing in pre-selected areas in Melbourne, Barcelona and Hong Kong (total N=1,800) stratified by area-level socio-economic status, walkability and traffic-related air pollution.
+Each of the three study sites will recruit random samples of 600 mid-age and older (50-79 years) cognitively healthy community dwellers, able to walk, and residing in pre-selected areas in Melbourne, Barcelona and Hong Kong (total N=1,800) with differing area-level socio-economic status, walkability and traffic-related air pollution.
 This recruitment strategy will enable us to maximise the variability of key environmental attributes of interest within each study site.

 Procedures and Measures

 Data collection on all participants will include:

 - Two face-to-face assessments (assessing various aspects of cognitive functioning, physical functioning, habitual activity locations and their characteristics, etc.)